saci5314/engine-thermal-build/README.md

 # engine-build
 Liquid bipropellant rocket engine design tools and and thermal network modeling.

+To get started, clone the repository into your desired filepath.
+See engine_build.m as a template for how to design and simulate an engine.

 All models are wrong.
 This one is fun.

+## Design Tools
+The "engine" object contains a bunch of methods for performing high-level isentropic sizing, combustion gas property calcs, and chamber/nozzle contour design.

-## How-to
+## Simulation Suite
-See engine_build.m as a template for how to design and simulate an engine:

-1. Clone the repository into your desired filepath and make a new script.
-2. Create an "engine" object
-3. Do all your gas property calcs, isentropic sizing, chamber contour design, etc.
-4. Create a "thermal_network" object and pass it your "engine" object
-5. Configure your cooling system, mesh your nozzle, and see how toasty things get.
+The "thermal_network" object is a suite for simulating heat transfer in your TCA via a convection-diffusion equation.
+Regenerative, film, ablative, and radiative cooling design inputs are implemented as nonlinear boundary conditions.
+There are a few on-board temperature-dependent property libraries for structural materials and coolants.

+The model is "1.5D", which is to say that heat is diffused *only radially* through your chamber wall and is advected *only axially* along the direction of coolant flow.

 ## TODOs